ismorozs/simple-els/README.md

       style: (info) => (info && { backgroundColor: info.color }) || {},
       class: (info) => (info ? [] : ["hidden"]),
     },
+    /*
+      Parent is listening for children messages and that way is able to get access to their scope values */
     onMessage: (message, { set }, { index }) =>
       set({ info: { ...message, index } }),
   },